masher92/UKCP18/RegionalRainfallStats/Difference_ModelVsObs/ReadMe.md

 The mean value across the twelve UKCP18 2.2km model ensemble members are calculated for various statistics of present day rainfall.
 The difference between these mean values and those found in the CEH-GEAR observations data, regridded to 2.2km, are then calculated to establish the presence of model bias.

+RCMs -- have a tendency for light rainfall events to occur too often ('drizzle effect') and for extreme rainfall events to be under represented.
+CPMs -- have a tendency to simulate heavy rainfall events as too intense

 <p align="left">
             <img src="Figs/UK/percentage_diff_jja_mean.png" width="200" />
             <img src="Figs/UK/percentage_diff_jja_p95.png" width="200" />